nikhita/gobot/README.md

 # gobot

-Gobot is an IRC bot written in Golang - that can currently annoy you by repeating what you tell it.
+Gobot is an IRC bot written in Golang - that can currently annoy you by repeating what you say to it.

 Here is an example of it in practice: